What is Etoro?

 Be aware that all Etoro deposits via Bank Transfer must be at least $500.

 Revolut’s standard (free) account has a €1000 per month limit on free currency conversion – after that, they charge 0.5% which is the same as eToro’s rate.
 So you will need to get Revolut Premium to have no fees at all on currency conversion but that costs €7.99 per month.
-Just another reason why we recommend using N26 for deposits.
+Just another reason why we recommend using the Etoro Money app or N26 for deposits.

 If you hopefully make a profit and eventually need to withdraw more than your total deposit – then you could use a Revolut USD account to avoid the Etoro conversion fees.
 Otherwise, you will need to pay Etoro a small 0.5% fee to withdraw to a Euro bank account. ($5 on every $1000)